MarkHedleyJones/markhedleyjones.github.io/docs/_posts/2014-06-29-python-tone-generator.md

 permalink: /projects/python-tone-generator
 featureimage: logo.svg
 thumb: logo.svg
-description: Generate tones or frequency sweeps on Linux in Python...
+description: Generate tones or frequency sweeps on Linux in Python
 ---
 This script generates a frequency sweep from 50 Hz to 10 kHz and is easily adjustable.
 Make sure you've installed pyaudio to make this run.